 (2) The condition is removed by virtue of expired period of sentence.

-(3) The condition is over 12 months from imposition and the court, city, county, or State no longer obligates the applicant to this condition.
+(3) The condition is over 12 months from imposition, and the court, city, county, or State no longer requires the applicant to fulfill this condition.

 (1) Civil court conviction.
 This term means a judgment of guilty or an accepted plea of nolo contendere is entered in a court’s records for persons tried as adults regardless of-

 (a) Whether or not sentence then was imposed, withheld, or suspended.

 (b) Later proceedings that deleted an initial determination of guilt from court records, based on evidence or rehabilitation or completion of a satisfactory probationary period.
 Examples of later proceedings in adult offender cases include pardon, expungement, amnesty, setting aside the conviction, and reopening of the case to change the original finding of guilty and dismissal of all of the charges, unless new findings in the case would have resulted in an original verdict of not guilty.

 (2) Other Adverse Dispositions (OAD).
 This term includes all law violations that are not civil court convictions, but which resulted in an arrest or citation for criminal misconduct, followed by the formal imposition of penalties or any other requirements upon the offender by any governmental agency or court.

 Note: Definition from AOC - Any finding, decision, sentence judgment, or disposition other than unconditionally dropped, dismissed, acquitted, or convicted.

 (3) Examples of Other Adverse Dispositions (OAD).
 Some examples of other adverse dispositions include-